amphitter/mysignature/README.md

 License:
 This project is licensed under the MIT License - see the LICENSE file for details.

-Enjoy creating your personalized signatures with the Canvas Signature Generator!
+Enjoy creating your personalized signatures with the Signature Generator!
 If you find this project helpful, don't forget to star the repository.
 Thank you for your interest and support!